-The main risks facing the Charity are the unexpected departure of the Executive Director, the potential for operational process failures, a governance or oversight failure in grant-making, and the risk of backlash against grant partners operating in hostile environments.
-At the time of writing the global COVID-19 pandemic continues to create some uncertainty for the financial and operational outlook.
+The main risks facing the Charity are the potential for operational process failures, a governance or oversight failure in grant-making, and the risk of backlash against grant partners operating in hostile environments.
+During the year, the global COVID-19 pandemic continued to create uncertainty.